Skip to main content

 Updated

-## Validating Enterprise Development Grant (EDG) Eligibility for Supply Chain Projects
+## Enterprise Development Grant Eligibility Validation for Logistics Automation

 Bidders into Singapore logistics contracts compete under GeBIZ and the Singapore Government Procurement Regime.
-Sector-specific compliance bars include Operator Licence (O-licence), FORS / CLOCS, Driver CPC and freight emissions reporting — Lucius AI maps each one to your response with a page-cited audit trail, so legal review reads as fast as engineering review.
+Sector-specific compliance bars include operator licensing, fleet-safety compliance schemes, driver certification and freight-emissions reporting.
+Lucius AI maps each one to your response with a page-cited audit trail, so legal review reads as fast as engineering review.

 Lucius vs generic LLMs for grant writer in Logistics / Singapore